enwumeh/FilmFiasco/README.md

 #### PostMVP

--adding  movie trailer link to Youtube on movie details page -add information saying that movie does not exist if user types in a title with no matches -remove search query from movie details page
+- adding  movie trailer link to Youtube on movie details page
+- add information saying that movie does not exist if user types in a title with no matches
+- remove search query from movie details page
 -center review items

-- working axios /airtable data usage
-- Render data on page dynamically
-- working links
--all components in place
--CSS with flexbox

 ## Project Schedule